A fast-marching algorithm for non-monotonically evolving fronts: Discretization

 \subsubsection{Solving the constrained minimization problem}

 Although the objective function is simple, the constraints are non-linear functions of $\uvec_{d}$.
 Unlike the other two, constraint (\ref{VALID1}) does not require evaluating $w_{d}$.
 If using the direct solver, it amounts to checking the sign of the discriminant.
 Constraint (\ref{VALID2}) requires conversion of the data to $\xvec t$-coordinates.
 Constraint (\ref{EVEN}) can be very costly to verify if $\Aa$ is large.
 This is why it is preferable to work with a predetermined small subset of $\Aa$.
 To be efficient, a scheme solving this problem should not require too many evaluations of the constraints.
-We briefly discuss two possible methods, and relegate the details to Appendix \ref{app:GridMethod}.
+We briefly discuss two possible methods, and relegate the details of the procedure to Appendix \ref{app:GridMethod}.

 \paragraph{The grid method} This simple yet efficient approach is the one we use in practice.
 The problem is solved using grids sampling a neighbourhood of $p_{a}$ and $p_{i}$ in the $uv$-plane.
 The objective function $f$ is computed at those points where all three constraints are satisfied.
 The location of the minimum of $f$ is found, and a finer grid centered at this point is defined.
-This procedure is repeated until some convergence is reached.
+The procedure is repeated until convergence \eg The change in the value of the minimum is below some pre-defined tolerance.

 \paragraph{The Lagrangian method} Following \cite{bertsekas1996constrained} (\S 2.1, 2.2, 3.1), the augmented Lagrangian $L$ is defined by adding the three constraints to $f$ along with Lagrange multipliers $\mu_{i}$ and penalty coefficients $c_{i}>0$, where $i=1,2,3$.
-The following procedure is iterated until some convergence is reached.
+The following procedure is iterated until convergence \eg The change in the value of the minimum is below some pre-defined tolerance.
 First, for some values of the $c_{i}$ and $\mu_{i}$, the unconstrained minimum of $L$ is found.
 This can be done using BFGS along with line minimization \cite{NumericalRecipes}.
 Then the $c_{i}$'s are increased and the $\mu_{i}$'s are updated.
 Although convergence is guaranteed, this method requires a large number of evaluations of the constraints, which makes it too slow for our purposes.